Skvidvardin/FCS_graphs_and_networks/README.md

 Firstly we found that even with visual limit of scroll over pages ("1 of 10,000" in picture) there possible to iterate over all (38,672,622) results inside article.
 After this remark with selenium was created a script to scrape necessary information from article page.
-At this step we met such as issues as: changeable xpaths, different numbers of authors and keywords, slow page loading (each such page loads min 0.2 sec ~ 208 days for one loop over all articles) and etc (details about problems are in *.ipynb file).
+At this step we faced such as issues as: changeable xpaths, different numbers of authors and keywords, slow page loading (each such page loads min 0.2 sec ~ 208 days for one loop over all articles) and etc (details about problems are in *.ipynb file).
 Article page example: